NautilusTrader

 Live trading

-For live trading, a TradingNode can ingest data and events from multiple data and execution clients.
-The platform supports both demo/paper trading accounts and real accounts.
-High performance can be achieved by running asynchronously on a single event loop, with the potential to further boost performance by leveraging the uvloop implementation (available for Linux and macOS).
+A TradingNode can ingest data and events from multiple data and execution clients, supporting both demo/paper trading accounts and real accounts.
+High performance can be achieved by running asynchronously on a single event loop, with the potential to further boost performance by using the uvloop implementation (available for Linux and macOS).

 Domain model